Kihagyás

 1. Framework: .NET 8 (Long-term support).

-2. Check the "Do not use top level statements" checkbox (we'll explain this in a moment).
+2. Check the "Do not use top level statements" checkbox (we will return to this explanation shortly).

 The project also creates a new solution, whose structure can be viewed in the Visual Studio Solution Explorer window.
 A solution can consist of several projects, and a project can consist of several files.
 A solution is a summary of the entire working environment (it includes a file with the extension .sln), while the output of a project is typically a file .exe or .dll, i.e. a component of a complex application/system.
 The project file extension for C# applications is .csproj.